-This impressive swimming pool—which is wrapped around a massive boulder, no less—has become one of Amangiri’s iconic elements, drawing design-lovers, hikers and celebrities to the ultra-luxurious, off-the-beaten-path hideaway.
+This impressive swimming pool—which is wrapped around a massive boulder—has become one of Amangiri’s iconic elements, drawing design-lovers, hikers and celebrities to the ultra-luxurious, off-the-beaten-path hideaway.

 Set on 30 acres of wildlife conservancy overlooking Lake Pichola, the Udaivilas epitomizes the splendor and romance of Rajasthan.
 The two main pools are the resort’s aesthetic highlight, and guests should not miss an opportunity to dine poolside with live music at dinner.